 4. Installation & Additional Cost

 Let’s start with the better option here.
 Google Fiber is one internet service provider that lets you get past the installation and equipment fee altogether.
 You only need to pay for the internet plan, and Google takes care of the rest.
+And if you need more features, you may also get a third-party Wi-Fi router for Google Fiber.

 For AT&T, though, things are a bit different.
 Despite setting you back by quite a decent sum, AT&T also asks for a standard equipment rental fee of almost $10 a month.